IM L6: 2025 facelift

 The 2025 facelift for the L6 was previewed at Auto Shanghai 2025 on April 18 where pre-orders began, and was launched on May 13 with deliveries beginning on May 19.

-The exterior features minor changes and grows by 6 mm in length, with the front badge moved to the hood, chrome side mirror mounts and window trim, and a more streamlined LiDAR unit.
+The exterior features minor changes and grows by 6 mm in length to 4937 mm, with the front badge moved to the hood, chrome side mirror mounts and window trim, and a more streamlined LiDAR unit.
 The headlights have new adaptive features, and the ISC Intelligent Light Language taillight LED display is upgraded from monochrome to color, which IM claims is an industry first.
 There is a new Matisse Red paint color available along with a new sports wheel rim option.

 The interior features new accent trim designed in collaboration with Central Saint Martins, upgraded materials on the yoke steering wheel, and a new elliptical steering wheel option.
 The front seats have a new heated massage function, and have adjustable cushion firmness.
 The panoramic sunroof has 10 levels of individual dimming for the front and rear rows.

 The L6 is equipped with a new Lizard Digital Chassis system, which integrates the brake-by-wire system, four-wheel steering, adaptive dampers, and air suspension into a single control unit.
 According to IM, this allows the L6 to detect a tire blowout within 300 milliseconds and compensate for it by managing braking force, steering angle, and suspension ride height to ensure the vehicle can safely travel in a straight line or around curves while maintaining control.
 The rear wheels can turn up to 18 degrees, allowing for a 4.69 m turning radius.
 The air suspension has 60 mm of ride height adjustment with five modes and a leveling feature when parked, and the adaptive dampers have 45% higher bandwidth than previous models.

 The base model was upgraded with 800 V power electronics and a more powerful 329 hp motor.